 Percentage of total loans in each size category.
 Parent companies, book value.
 Non-performing loans according to the cross-default method, according to which all of a borrower's loans are considered non-performing if one loan is frozen or in arrears by 90 days or more, or if the borrower is deemed unlikely to pay their obligations when due.
-Source: Central Bank of Iceland.
+Source: Central Bank of Iceland

 IX-12

 D-SIB assets and liabilities

-End of Q1 2021.
-Consolidated accounts.
+Consolidated figures.
+End of Q1 2022.

+IX-14

 Sources: Commercial banks' financial statements, Central Bank of Iceland.

-IX-14

 D-SIB assets

-Parent companies.
+Consolidated figures.
 Annual data.
-Q1 data for 2021.
+Q1 data for 2022.
 Source: Central Bank of Iceland.

 Parent companies.
 Annual data.
-Q1 data for 2021.
+Q1 data for 2022.
 Sources: Statistics Iceland, Central Bank of Iceland.
 IX-16

-D-SIB depositors 2,400 2,200 2,000 1,800 1.600 1,400 1,200 1.000 800 600 400 2015 2017 Non-financial companies Financial companies Financial institutions in winding-up proceedings Pension funds General government Households Non-residents
+D-SIB depositors

 Parent companies.
 Annual data.
-Q1 data for 2021.
+Q1 data for 2022.
 Source: Central Bank of Iceland.
 IX-17

 D-SIB bond maturities

 Instalments and interest.
 Parent companies figures.
 As of end-April each year.
 Source: Central Bank of Iceland.

+IX-18

+D-SIB foreign bonds by maturity